OrdinaryMagician/stinger_m/GunLore.md

 gun's weight to beat the crap out of your enemies up close.

 As an added bonus, you can press the zoom button to spin the gun.
 This doesn't serve any purpose other than looking cool.
-Press again to stop spinning.

 ## Quadshot